Bakersville in Mitchell County, North Carolina — The American South (South Atlantic)

 Erected 1949 by Archives, Conservation, and Highway Departments.
 (Marker Number N 19.)

 Location.
 36° 0.924′ N, 82° 9.51′ W. Marker is in Bakersville, North Carolina, in Mitchell County.
 Marker is at the intersection of Crimson Laurel Way (State Highway 226) and North Mitchell Avenue (State Highway 1211), on the left when traveling south on Crimson Laurel Way.
+Marker is located next to the Mitchell County Courthouse.
 Touch for map.
-Marker is located next to the Mitchell County Courthouse.
 Marker is in this post office area: Bakersville NC 28705, United States of America.
+Touch for directions.

 Categories. • Horticulture & Forestry •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 24, 2015, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 368 times since then.
+This page has been viewed 398 times since then and 4 times this year.
 Photos: 1, 2. submitted on June 24, 2015, by Tom Bosse of Jefferson City, Tennessee.
 3. submitted on June 30, 2015, by Allen C. Browne of Silver Spring, Maryland.
 4. submitted on June 24, 2015, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.